Skip to main content

 https://platform.globaltravelrule.com/api/verify/v2/one_step

 This API endpoint is the main endpoint for Travel Rule Request Initiator to start a Travel Rule.
-This endpoint covers two main verification phase: 1. address or txId verification, 2.
-PII Verification.
+This endpoint covers two main verification phases: 1. address or txId verification, 2.
+PII verification.

 Authentication